xyu/heroku-wp/README.md

 * Open the config file `$ sudo vim /etc/mysql/my.cnf`
 * Change the IP address from 127.0.0.1 to 0.0.0.0

-Then you can connect using SSH with the following paramaters:
+Then you can connect using SSH with the following parameters:
 * SSH hostname: 127.0.0.1:2222
 * SSH username: vagrant
 * SSH password: vagrant